kirkzhangtech/kirkzhangtech.github.io/source/_posts/oracle/OraclePL_SQL_Recipes.md

 2 A DOM (Document Object Model) “is a cross-platform and language-independent convention for representing and interacting with objects in HTML, XHTML and XML documents.” – Wikipedia.
-CHAPTER 14  USING PL/SQL ON THE WEB
-318
 The xml procedure calls the gen_xml procedure, created in Recipe 14-11, to generate the data required to populate the employee dropdown list via the Ajax call.
 The gen_xml procedure is generic in that it only requires the select statement need to produce the XML output.